reethikakatta/Weather-Forecasting-App/README.md

 # OVERVIEW
 The weather for the day determines a lot of our activities.
 An application that can give you regular weather updates, customized to your needs would be super handy, don't you think?
 # GOAL
-AS A traveler, I WANT to see the weather outlook for multiple cities.
+As A traveler, I WANT to see the weather outlook for multiple cities.
 SO THAT I can plan a trip accordingly.
 # WORKING METHODOLOGY
 ## Features
 ### 1. DESCRIPTION :